Urgent and Important Matrix

 The Urgent & Important Matrix, also sometimes called the Eisenhower Matrix or Covey Matrix, is a method by which you can prioritize the things you have to do to take care of the most high-impact tasks first.
-The Joint Information Systems Committee has a short guide to the system which includes as part of a larger InfoKit information on time management techniques.
+The Joint Information Systems Committee has a short guide to the system.

 If you’d like a little help prioritizing your to-do list, consider Toodledo, a task manager that analyzes your entries based on date, priority, and task status.
 You can sign up for a free account and use it over the Web or via iOS, Android, and BlackBerry clients.

 Trello was created by Joel Spolsky (formally of Microsoft) and Michael Pryor, founders of Fog Creek Software.
 It’s a free tool to help you manage collaborative projects.
 It’s easy to use, and offers a simple drag-and-drop interface.

 LifeHacker: Trello Makes Project Collaboration Simple and Kind of Enjoyable

 WorkFlowy is a very simple, easy-to-manage to-do list or outliner.
 You can customize its look and it works well in mobile browsers, too.
 While its simplicity and lack of flash may put some off, others prefer its down-to-earth functionality.

 Wired’s GeekMom: WorkFlowy is the Best ToDo List Browser App